12 Feb, 2019

 This all might sound pretty straight forward, but our culture confuses us with all kinds of unhealthy misconceptions about love.
 Let’s tackle the characteristics of infatuation, or “fake love.”

 - Obsesses or possesses.
 It might feel like love if you can’t stop thinking about that person, or hate to see them with someone else, but this is actually toxic.
-If one or both parties tries to control the other’s schedule, behavior, body, or anything else that belongs to them, this is manipulation, a warning sign of abuse.
+If one or both parties try to control the other’s schedule, behavior, body, or anything else that belongs to them, this is manipulation, a warning sign of abuse.

 - Revolves around physical attraction.
 Though being attracted to someone physically can be an important part of a romantic relationship, that should never be the primary focus or reason those two people are together.
 Physical attraction will come and go.
 A relationship can’t stand on that alone, there must be a deeper attraction that values the person as a whole, not for their body.

 - Feels unsure or unsafe.
-If either party is scared or intimidated of the other, that’s another red flag for abuse.
+If either party is scared or intimidated by the other, that’s another red flag for abuse.
 Both people should feel safe physically and emotionally.
 Love never uses power to get what it wants.

 - Moves fast.
 Fast and furious relationships often end as dramatically as they begin.
 When a couple can’t keep their hands off each other, or start throwing around plans to get married or move in together early on, they’re selling their relationship short.
 Real love leaves room for the relationship to grow before getting serious and doesn’t put someone else at physical or emotional risk because of impatience.